-Oklahoma Dental Surgery and Implant Center is helmed by our experienced, knowledgeable, and caring Oral Surgeon Dr. Seth R. Brooks.
-He’s assisted patients with getting both the functional and aesthetic oral improvements they desire.
-Patients can rest assured they’re in good hands when they visit these two doctors.
+Oklahoma Dental Surgery and Implant Center is helmed by our experienced, knowledgeable, and caring Oral Surgeons, Drs.
+Seth R. Brooks, David Miller, Jeremy Edwards, and Paul Wood.
+They have assisted patients with getting both the functional and aesthetic oral improvements they desire.
+Patients can rest assured they’re in good hands when they visit our doctors.

 Why Choose an Experienced Oral Surgeon?

 So, why should patients choose an experienced oral surgeon over a dentist or periodontist?
 While these professionals are certainly experts in the field of dentistry, they simply do not have the training, skills, or experience necessary to provide high-quality oral surgery services.

 Oral surgeons, on the other hand, specialize in surgical procedures.
 They only work on cases where patients require surgical intervention.
 Because of this, they know exactly what they are doing in all scenarios.
 They’ve had the practice of seeing patients with a wide variety of conditions.